elec327/elec327.github.io/lab3/index.md

 <div class="alert alert-info" role="alert">
 #### There are two goals for this assignment:

-  - To learn and use PWM to modulate signal insensity
+  - To learn and use PWM to modulate signal intensity
   - To learn more about low power modes and especially LPM3

 </div>